H-94

 Plain Language

-Deployers of high-risk AI systems must establish and maintain a formal risk management program that identifies and mitigates known or foreseeable risks of algorithmic discrimination and aligns with industry standards such as the NIST AI Risk Management Framework.
-This is a continuing obligation — the program must be maintained, not merely created.
-NIST AI RMF alignment is cited as a benchmark but the provision uses 'such as,' suggesting it is illustrative rather than an exclusive safe harbor.
-The AG has rulemaking authority under Section 7 to designate recognized frameworks.
+Deployers of high-risk AI systems must establish and maintain a formal risk management program that identifies and mitigates known or foreseeable risks of algorithmic discrimination.
+The program must align with recognized industry standards, with the NIST AI Risk Management Framework cited as an example benchmark.
+This is a continuing obligation — the program must be maintained, not just created.
+Small businesses with fewer than 50 employees that do not use proprietary data to train AI systems are exempt per Section 5(1).

 Statutory Text